sgelias/bacterial-16s-metabarcoding/bioinformatic-skills/README.md

 snakemake --cores 4
 ```

-**NOTE**: Replace the `4` by the number of cores available in your host machine to execute this pipeline.
+**NOTE**: Replace the `4` by the number of cores available in your host machine to execute the pipeline.

 Additional parameters can be used if needed.
 To see more options simple run `snakemake --help`.
 File and directory paths should obligately exist in config.yaml file.
-All paths are relative to docker image home directory, thus before run the `snakemake` command you should activate the docker container typing:
+All paths are relative to docker image filesystem, thus before run the `snakemake` command you should activate the docker container typing:

 ```bash
 docker-compose run --rm --workdir="/home/" machine